david-cho-lerat-HL2/react-toolbox/README.md

 $color-primary-dark: $palette-blue-700;
 ```

-This file should be prepended to each stylesheet compilation which be achieved in multiple ways.
+This file should be prepended to each stylesheet compilation which can be achieved in multiple ways.

 ### Using SASS Loader